 - Similarly, we will actively ensure that the perspectives of Black staff and faculty and other colleagues from marginalized groups are listened to as we work on these challenges.

-- To address some of these disparities, we are partnering with the Center for Excellence in Teaching and the Office for Organizational Culture, Inclusion & Equity to hold ourselves and our community accountable for changing the culture of exclusion.
+- To address some of these disparities, we are partnering with the Center for Faculty Excellence and the Office for Organizational Culture, Inclusion & Equity to hold ourselves and our community accountable for changing the culture of exclusion.

 - We will continue ongoing work with faculty, students, and staff to recognize and eliminate implicit bias, inequitable treatment, and unequal outcomes.
 Specifically, we will offer learning opportunities for faculty and students through a series of workshops and presentations on important topics, including white privilege, structural racism, managing difficult conversations, and creating inclusive classrooms.

 - We will continue to update our curriculum to eliminate curricular bias; increase inclusion and anti-racist, anti-oppressive content; and ensure that we include compelling examples of leadership by people of all races and backgrounds.